shgysd/Tracker/README.md

 # tracker
-Tracking your routines and tasks.
+Track your routines and tasks.